Bugbrooke: Sport and leisure

 There is a large, modern community centre at Camp Close on the southern edge of the village.
 Adjacent to this is a large sports field.

 Other features

 The West Coast Main Line railway and the Grand Union Canal run adjacent to the south-west of the parish, with the A5 major road a little further to the west, while the M1 motorway runs to the north-east.

-Bugbrooke is also the birthplace of the Jesus Army, which sprang out of the Baptist Chapel in the centre of the village, which it continues to use regularly.
+Bugbrooke was the birthplace of the Jesus Army, which sprang out of the Baptist Chapel in the centre of the village.

 Northampton's Express Lift Tower can be seen from the village about 5 mi to the east.